 The final draft of the management plan as presented in this report (Appendix A) builds upon and updates the July 1998 Seal Bay Regional Nature Park and Forest Master Plan to ensure park management remains current and valid.
-The process to update the plan began in 2015 and has involved numerous public outreach efforts including in-park and online questionnaires as well as two open houses (one in 2016 and one in 2018).
-Note that the unusual extended length in time between open houses was largely due to staff turnover at the parks planner position.
+The process to update the plan began in 2015 and has involved numerous public outreach efforts including in-park and online questionnaires as well as two open houses.